semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 ## Security

-Managed scans require **[<i class="fas fa-external-link fa-xs"></i> read access](https://docs.github.com/en/rest/authentication/permissions-required-for-github-apps?apiVersion=2022-11-28#repository-permissions-for-projects)** to your code in GitHub for the repositories you choose to scan.
+Managed Scans require **[<i class="fas fa-external-link fa-xs"></i> read access](https://docs.github.com/en/rest/authentication/permissions-required-for-github-apps?apiVersion=2022-11-28#repository-permissions-for-projects)** to your code in GitHub for the repositories you choose to scan.
 Semgrep clones your repository at the beginning of every scan.
 Once the scan completes, the clone is destroyed and is not persisted anywhere.

 The access to your code is facilitated by a **private Semgrep GitHub app** that you create and register in your GitHub organization.